Omni-Venture-Labs/omni-vl-website/_portfolio/project8.md

 caption:
   title: Dystr.com
+  subtitle: Changing academia as we know it
+  thumbnail: assets/img/portfolio/dystrLogo.png
+---
-  subtitle: A platform for scientists and researchers to create, collaborate and share their work.
+A platform for scientists and researchers to create, collaborate and share their work.
 Free to use, and in public beta now for anyone with a university email address.
 We’re whitelisting non-university organizations that conduct and publish research on a rolling basis.
-  thumbnail: assets/img/portfolio/dystrLogo.png
----
-Stealth Mode - coming soon